MayoCalc / Blog / Tech

 How long does it take to learn touch typing?

 If you practice 15-30 minutes per day, you can learn the basics of touch typing in about 2 weeks.
-You will match your old hunt-and-peck speed in 3-4 weeks.
+You'll match your old hunt-and-peck speed in 3-4 weeks.
 Reaching 60 WPM takes most people 4-8 weeks of consistent practice.
 Getting to 80+ WPM typically takes 2-4 months.
 The investment is front-loaded: the first few weeks are the hardest, then improvement accelerates.

 Is there a maximum typing speed for humans?